GfSE/SAF-Specification/viewpoints/System-Process-Viewpoint.md

 * Which functions are out of scope of the system?
 * Which functions will the system provide?
 ## Presentation
-The Functional Scenario Activity(s) and their sequence related to a System UseCase are represented in activity diagram(s) featuring swim lanes.
-The swim lanes are typed with Context Element(s) and SOI usage from the System Context(s).
+The Functional Scenario Activities and their sequence related to a System UseCase are represented in activity diagrams featuring swim lanes.
+The swim lanes are typed with Context Elements and SOI usage from the System Contexts.
 Note: It is recommended to compile separate activity diagrams refining Use Case and System Context.

 ## Profile Model Reference